HarshaAnuga/Ai-codeExplainer/README.md

 a working AI Code Explainer tool that takes any code snippet and returns clear, beginner-friendly explanations.

-React 19’s new features like useActionState and Server Actions,
+used React 19’s new features like useActionState and Server Actions,

 API integration and error handling.